Gremsy/gStabi-H14-Firmware/README.md

 ## Prepare:
 - Download [gStabiAssistant Software](https://github.com/Gremsy/gStabi-Software/releases)
 - [Download USB Driver](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
-- Connect gStabi system to your Laptop, PC or Mac
 - POWER ON the system by turning the Switch ON, DON'T Turn Motors on
+- Unplug Remote Receiver (SBUS, JR, …) if it was plugged to gStabi system.
+– Connect gStabi controller to you Mac or PC by USB 2.0 A to Mini-B Cable.

 ## Doing:
  - Follow instruction on the software screen